brian-rose/env-415/syllabus.md

 ### Homework policy

 Much of the course will consist of hands-on computing exercises, including both in-class exercises and homework.
 We will use the computer language Python for our exercises and calculations.
-We recommend software called [Anaconda Python](https://www.continuum.io/downloads), which in completely free and provides everything we need.
-See the class web page for installation instructions.
-The instructor will provided additional Python code files for each exercise as necessary.
+The assignments will often extend a working example demonstrated in [*The Climate Laboratory*][book].

 The goal of the exercises is to carry out scientifically meaningful calculations.
 We will therefore view our efforts in learning to work with Python code as a means to an end, not an end in itself.
 Grading of homework will be based more on scientific content and understanding than on programming skill.
 The TA is available for computing assistance.

 There will be regular homework assignments throughout the semester (about 8 total, subject to change).
-Homework will be due **at the beginning of class** on the stated due date, usually 1 week after it is handed out.
+Homework will be due electronically **before the beginning of class** on the stated due date, usually 1 week after it is handed out.
 LATE HOMEWORK will incur a penalty of 15% per day.
 Exception: each student is granted ONE freebee late day to be used on one assignment of their choice.
-For these purposes "days" are defined as 24 hour periods after the due date and time, which is 10:15 am.
+For these purposes "days" are defined as 24 hour periods after the due date and time, which is 1:15 pm.
 Late assignments will not be accepted after solutions have been discussed in class.

 ### Final project

 There will be no final exam.
-Each student will complete a small independent project, submit a written report in `Jupyter` notebook format, and give a brief oral presentation to the class.
+Each student will complete a small independent project, submit a written report, and give a brief oral presentation to the class.
 You will choose your own topic (in consultation with the instructor and TA), exploring an issue in climate science and climate modeling.
 The project must include some original calculations described and carried out by you.
 These may be extensions of homework exercises or something entirely different than we covered in the course, subject to approval by the instructor.

-You will submit your written report electronically as a [Jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
+You will submit your written report electronically as a [Jupyter](https://jupyter.org) notebook.
+The notebook is a document combining formatted text with executable computer code for self-describing calculations, and is a widely-used format for scientific computing.
 We will use these notebooks frequently throughout the course so all students will become well acquainted with them.
-The notebook is a document combining formatted text with executable computer code for self-describing calculations.

 Your final report will: